 But Indigenous land governance reaches beyond the boundaries of protected areas.

-Allies of Indigenous Peoples must also understand that the colonial histories that created these conditions for Indigenous Peoples in the first place are also root causes of the environmental crises.
+Allies of Indigenous Peoples must also understand the colonial systems of governance that created these conditions for Indigenous Peoples are also root causes of the environmental crises.

-As Jesse Wente notes, one thing allies of Indigenous Peoples can do is educate themselves and each other.
-The following videos are an attempt to begin to establish a shared understanding — to serve as a foundation for moving forward together and to open the door to wider conversations about the history and future of land governance in Canada.
+As Jesse Wente notes, allies of Indigenous Peoples should educate themselves and each other.
+Help answer his request by watching the videos at the top of the page, which aim to open the door to wider conversations about land governance in Canada.